-Reduce stage fright & tension, gain security when playing music and singing: 2-day course 28./29.
-November 2020 in Berlin Weissensee.
+Reduce stage fright & tension, gain security when playing music: 2-day course 10./11.
+June 2023 in Berlin Weissensee.

 The Alexander Technique is valued worldwide in the context of musician's health at universities, conservatories and in the further training of choir and orchestra members.

 I offer practical introductions and courses for groups.
 Depending on the group size and duration, individual lessons can also be integrated.